COVID-19 Update: Economic Impact Payments

 We’ll address your frequently asked questions below, targeting the benefits potentially most relevant to you.
 We encourage you to consult our teammates with questions specific to your situation.
 While we'll focus mostly on individual and family information below, we've also created dedicated pages covering CARES Act's opportunities for small businesses and investments.

-The IRS website allows you to check on the status of your stimulus check, otherwise called Economic Impact Payment.
+The IRS website allows you to check on the status of your Economic Impact Payment.
 It will give you information about your payment status, payment type and if they need more information from you including bank account information.

-NEW: When will I receive my stimulus check in my account?
+NEW: When will I receive my Economic Impact Payment in my account?

-The IRS has started to send stimulus checks to many Americans.
-You may see the deposit in your account as “pending”, which means the funds will be available to you within 24-72 hours.
+The second round of payments are expected to start going out on Wednesday, December 30th, 2020.
+If you see the deposit in your account as “pending”, the funds will be available on January 4, 2021.
+As with the first round, the IRS is sending the payments in waves.
+If you don't see a pending deposit yet, then the IRS has not sent your payment quite yet.
 The quickest way to see if you have received the funds is to log into Online Banking or our Mobile App.

 Tax filers with adjusted gross income up to $75,000 for individuals and up to $150,000 for married couples filing joint returns will receive the full payment.